cassiekym/SYASADM1-IDC2/Finals/F_Capacity Planning - Part 1.md

    Justification: Optimized APIs and data compression reduce bandwidth usage.
 By expanding network bandwidth, the system can handle spikes in traffic without experiencing bottlenecks.

-4. **Load Balancing, Asynchronous Processing, and Stress Testing (Solution for Response Time Degradation)**
+D. **Load Balancing, Asynchronous Processing, and Stress Testing (Solution for Response Time Degradation)**

    A load balancer can prioritize important tasks during periods of high traffic and divide traffic evenly among servers.
 Utilize asynchronous processing for non-essential operations to free up resources for user requests in real time.
 Furthermore, conduct stress testing to find and address system bottlenecks prior to the sale.

    Justification: By preventing any server from becoming overloaded, load balancing enhances response speeds in general.
 The system can prioritize urgent tasks while postponing less critical ones due to asynchronous processing.
 Stress testing finds and fixes weak points in the system in advance, preparing it to withstand anticipated demands.

-3. Discuss the pros and cons of each proposed solution by filling out the table below.
+3. **Discuss the pros and cons of each proposed solution by filling out the table below. **

 | Proposed Solution | Pros | Cons | Cost | Complexity | Potential Impact on System Performance |
 | ----- | ----- | ----- | ----- | ----- | ----- |